neurolibre/full-stack-server/README.md

 * That's it!
 If successful, the app should be live on https://my-dashboard.db.neurolibre.org

-* Check all the resources to see if thigns are in order:
+* Check all the resources to see if things are in order:

 ```
 dokku report my-dashboard